WinexWolf/nextjs-flask-framework/README.md

 ## Introduction

-Strai is an AI-powered chatbot designed to assist businesses in developing effective marketing and branding strategies.
+STRAI is an AI-powered chatbot designed to assist businesses in developing effective marketing and branding strategies.
 It utilizes cutting-edge technology to provide expert advice and insights tailored to your specific needs.

 ## Tools Used